cwoebker/relo/docs/index.rst

 .. rubric:: Download and Install

+.. _download:

+You can use easy_install or pip as usual:

+    easy_install relo
+    pip install relo

 .. note::
     Still not fully tested!

 .. rubric:: Dependencies

+.. _dependencies:

 Relo needs the argparse library for parsing arguments.
 Furthermore some of the plugins need libraries that help in loading and reading different kinds of files.
 As of now these libraries are:
     * **PyPdf:** Needed for reading pages from pdf files

 .. note::

     The dependencies don't install automatically when installing relo for now, some issues wrapping my head around setup.py.
 Will be fixed soon.

+        easy_install pypdf
+        pip install pypdf

+    When argparse doesn't come with your python version installed.

+        easy_install argparse
+        pip install argparse

 Content
 =======